List of Rebelde characters: Roberta Alejandra Maria Reverte Rey

 Most likely the most rebellious student in Elite Way, Roberta is the only daughter of Alma Rey (Ninel Conde), a famous singer who gave birth to Roberta when she was very young, supposedly with her first husband, Mr. Pardo.
 However, Roberta eventually finds out that her biological father is Martín Reverte, a teacher at Elite Way, who joined the school in order to find his child.
 Roberta is a reckless, strong young girl with a short temper and a big heart.
 She has the tendency to find problem wherever she goes, not only for herself, but for others too, but she always finds inventive ways to work her problems out.
-She's the co-female lead of RBD along with Lupita and Mia, with whom she at first has a difficult and conflicted relationship (Roberta thinks Mía's too ditzy, dumb and shallow).
+She is the co-female lead of RBD along with Lupita and Mia, with whom she at first has a difficult and conflicted relationship (Roberta thinks Mía's too ditzy, dumb and shallow).
 Her best friends are her roommates, Lupita and Jose Luján.

-Roberta recruits a popular and handsome classmate, Diego Bustamante, to the band she's forming with Mía, Miguel, Lupita and Giovanni, but, in order to keep Diego's father León from finding out about the band, and to give Roberta an excuse to blow her mother off, they pretend they're dating.
+Roberta recruits a popular and handsome classmate, Diego Bustamante, to the band she is forming with Mía, Miguel, Lupita and Giovanni, but, in order to keep Diego's father León from finding out about the band, and to give Roberta an excuse to blow her mother off, they pretend they are dating.
 However, her strong personality and short fuses lead to a volatile relationship, with Roberta and Diego fighting a lot and hating each other.
 But, eventually, they fall deeply in love, although they both fight against their feelings and refuse to admit to it.
 They finally start dating for real, but eventually break up.

 In season one, Roberta leaves against her will for a month in Spain with her adoptive father and is angry at herself when she spends a lot of time thinking about Diego.
 However, when she comes back, Diego has a new girlfriend: Paola, who really is a prostitute hired by León Bustamante to keep Diego away from Roberta, who León sees as inadequate for his son.
 After Diego breaks up with Paola, he makes a bet with his friends that he'll get Roberta to date him, and is successful.
 His friend Tomás tells Roberta the truth, and she dumps him, furious and heartbroken with his lie.
-However, Diego has sincerely fallen in love with Roberta during their relationship and tells her so, but she doesn't believe him.
+However, Diego has sincerely fallen in love with Roberta during their relationship and tells her so, but she does not believe him.